There's no better way to learn about this trade than talking to someone who's done the training, and started work in the field.

 We talked with Isaac about why he chose appliance repair, what training was like for him, and what he's up to now at Whirlpool.

 We also spoke with Whirlpool Canada rep, Ryan Monaghan.
-We found out what they're looking for in new hires, and exactly how the PAT-Whirlpool partnership gives our students a competitive edge on the job market.
+We found out what they're looking for in new hires, and exactly how the Herzing-Whirlpool partnership gives our students a competitive edge on the job market.

 By the end of this post, you'll have a better idea of whether appliance repair is the right trade for you—and how to get started.